-Here are some of our favorite beef trachea options to spoil your sweetheart with.
+Here are some of our favorite beef trachea for dogs to spoil your sweetheart with.

 1. Natural Rapport Beef Trachea Treats

-About: These beef trachea treats from Natural Rapport are 100% beef and made in the USA.
+About: These beef trachea for dogs from Natural Rapport are 100% beef and made in the USA.
 You’ll get three tracheas per bag, with each being about 6 inches long.
 And to provide some extra flavor, these trachea treats are smoked with wood.

 - Pure beef treats manufactured and sourced in the USA